FdK-Stuttgart/Associations/README.md

 ```

 6. Change the `serverBasePath` variable to the location on your server you
-   uploaded the `map/api` folder to.
+   uploaded the `map/database/api` folder to.
-7. Build the angular app by executing `npm install` and the `build:prod` script
+7. Build the angular app by executing `npm install` and `npm run-script
-   in `package.json`.
+   build:prod` (defined in the `package.json`.)

 For further information on how to install and setup angular as well as on how to
 build an app, see here: [Angular Docs](https://angular.io/guide/setup-local)

-8. The built app will appear inside the `map/app/dist` folder.
+8. The built app will appear inside the `map/app-<PART>/dist` folder.
 Upload the
-   `map/dist/AssociationMap` directory to a location on your server.
+   `map/app-<PART>/dist/AssociationMap` directory to a location on your server.

 9. Open the app at
    `http(s)://[YOUR_SERVER]/[PATH_TO_CHOSEN_LOCATION]/AssociationMap`.